freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/Dam_Xsection.png)

 Lastly is the side clips and wind covering that we found were necessary with the 20-30 mph winds we get over our house every day.
-Attached to these clips are chicken-wire domes which can be coated with seran wrap to prevent young seedling from being damaged by the wind.
+Attached to these clips are chicken-wire domes which can be coated with saran wrap to prevent young seedling from being damaged by the wind.

 ![_config.yml]({{ site.baseurl }}/images/End_Assy.png)

+All of these designs can be found on my thigiverse page <a href="https://pinshape.com/items/93423-3d-printed-gutter-hydroponics"> here </a>

 <!-- Import the component -->
 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.js"></script>